aleks0707/nixos-config/README.md

 ```

 ## Secrets
-Make sure to set safe permissions for the secrets
+Make sure to have set safe permissions for the secrets
 ```bash
 $ chmod 0600 secrets/*
 ```